-Endometrial cancer is cancer that starts in the endometrium, the lining of the uterus (womb).
+Endometrial cancer starts in the endometrium, the lining of the uterus (womb).

-The exact cause of endometrial cancer is unknown but research has shown that an increased level of estrogen may play a role.
+The exact cause of endometrial cancer is unknown, but research has shown that an increased level of estrogen may play a role.
 Estrogen helps stimulate the buildup of the lining of the uterus.
-This can lead to overgrowth of the endometrium and cancer.
+This can lead to overgrowth of the endometrium and endometrial cancer.

-Most cases of endometrial cancer occur between the ages of 60 and 70.
+Most cases of uterine cancer occur between the ages of 60 and 70.
 A few cases may occur before age 40.

 The following factors related to your hormones increase your risk of endometrial cancer: